AbdulrhmanAmmar20/ICS483-Project-Zero-Shot-Object-Generation-using-Large-Vision-Language-Models/README.md

 We’re reimplementing AnyDoor, a zero-shot diffusion model that “teleports” a chosen object into a new scene at a user-specified spot.
 It preserves identity (logos, textures, lighting) via a Detail Extractor.
 We’ll test robustness on “impossible” geometry placements and improve inference for user-captured photos.

 ## Authors
-1- Abdulrahman Ammar
+Abdulrahman Ammar,
-2- Omar Bahaeldin Abdalla
+Omar Bahaeldin Abdalla,
-3- Mohammed Al Sheqaih
+Mohammed Al Sheqaih

 ## Project Title
 Zero-Shot Object Teleportation via High-Fidelity Image Customization